The Guides Manual pt. 6 - Being the Second Guide on a Biking Tour

 Now, once you are in full control of your own lane, the next step is easy and obvious.
 The second guide has to move out, into the next lane and take control of it, the same way you did with the first on.
 After that is accomplished, he can signal to the first guide, who is now moving over with all the guests.
 Either you are in the right lane now, or you have to repeat the entire process for your next lane.
 You can apply this process everywhere; no matter how big the road is, only you need enough distance.
 While moving at a constant speed with your group you should plan between two-hundred and five-hundred meters for the manoeuvre, so if you need to get over a few lanes to reach your left turn, you should probably start early as possible.

 It works pretty much the same at intersections, at least on those without traffic lights.
-Again, I would like to show you the set-up first, and then we will go and have a look at the strategy.
+Again, I would like to show you the set-up first, and then we will go and look at the strategy.

 Pretty much the first step for the second guide is, to sprint ahead and move into the intersection, way forward of the group.
 This time is necessary, as it will take some time for cars to arrive and stop.
 Now because we want to bring vehicles to a full stop, on an intersection, where they might even have the right of way a few rules apply for our second guide.
 First, if you want to stop a driver, look him into the eyes.
 Second, make precise gestures.
 Third, act friendly and appreciative towards the driver.
 These rules usually work like a charm, but in case they do not, there is rule four: Always be prepared to move out of the way, however, in my experience, that is rarely necessary.